DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 addresses.
 This feature was added in IPv6 {{?RFC4007}} and retroactively backported to IPv4 {{?RFC3927}}.
 However, these addresses have limitations:

-* In IPv4, a given interface on a given host can generally only have one address.
-Therefore, most implementations will disable IPv4 link-local addresses any time globally routeable addresses are available.
+* In order to simplify implementations (and as recommended in {{RFC3927}}), most implementations disable IPv4 link-local addresses any time globally routeable addresses are available.
+This can lead to instability of link-local addresses.
 Additionally, these addresses are generated randomly with fewer than 16 bits of entropy, making conflicts statistically likely.

 * In IPv6, link-local addresses are generated randomly with 64 bits of entropy, making conflicts statistically unlikely.
 Additionally, in IPv6 the use of